aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 ![Preprocessing][image4]

-Finally I added the L2 loss to the model and surprisingly found out the L2 is doing good job reducing overfitting.
+I added the L2 loss to the model and surprisingly found out the L2 is doing good job reducing overfitting.
 I noticed the gap between training and validation loss is much closer and training accuracy also increased a little bit.

+Finally I added image augmentation and grayscaling.
+I found out they can enhance the test performance a little bit.

 What I have learnt from this empirical experience is how to evaluate the performance of the model, how to decide when to add more capacity, when to add dropout, when to change learning rate, etc. I found besides the accuracy figures, the loss data can also be very useful for evaluating the progress.

 My final model results were:
-* Training set accuracy = 0.997, training loss = 0.216;
+* Training set accuracy = 0.991, training loss = 0.227;
-* Validation set accuracy =  0.968, training loss = 0.336
+* Validation set accuracy =  0.973, training loss = 0.306
-* Test Accuracy = 0.951, Loss = 0.430
+* Test Accuracy = 0.953, Loss = 0.403

 ## Test a Model on New Images